webda2l/symfony-docs/workflow.rst

             // ...
         };

-The ``BlogPublishingValidator`` definition validator will be executed during the container compilation.
+The ``BlogPublishingValidator`` will be executed during container compilation to validate the workflow definition.

 .. versionadded:: 7.3

-    Support for defining custom workflow definition validators was introduced in Symfony 7.3.
+    Support for workflow definition validators was introduced in Symfony 7.3.

 Learn more
 ----------